The ever-growing weaknesses of anonymised data

 Classic data anonymisation applies techniques to try to destroy information.
 If done correctly, none of the data should be able to be connected to an individual.
-We’ve already written about the complicated challenge of anonymised data techniques.
 You need to experiment with a combination of four different kinds of data anonymisation techniques:

 - Perturbation: injecting noise into the data so it’s secure without harming its statistical significance — this often leaves the data lacking accuracy.